andrew/ultimate-awesome/README.md

 - [awesome-resources-cs](https://github.com/Bam92/awesome-resources-cs) - A sum of all available resources in CS, software engineering, etc.
 - [awesome-django-admin-interface](https://github.com/iamfoysal/awesome-django-admin-interface) - The Awesome-Django-Admin-Interface Resource.
 - [awesome-data-contamination](https://github.com/lyy1994/awesome-data-contamination) - The Paper List on Data Contamination for Large Language Models Evaluation.
-- [awesome-for-oneliner](https://github.com/sheepla/awesome-for-oneliner) - 🐚 A list of useful commands in the Unix shell one liner.
 - [awesome-ngo](https://github.com/thiras/awesome-ngo) - A curated list of FOSS (Free and Open-source Software), freemium tools and guides for NGOs.
 - [awesome-ai-brain-computer-interface](https://github.com/atonkamanda/awesome-ai-brain-computer-interface) - Must-read papers on machine learning, deep learning, reinforcement learning and other learning methods for brain-computer interfaces.
 - [Awesome-Object-Placement](https://github.com/bcmi/Awesome-Object-Placement) - A curated list of papers, code, and resources pertaining to object placement.